Round Lake Logging Dam: Round Lake dam

 Because the south fork of the Flambeau River could carry logs, it was considered a navigable waterway, open to public use.
 As a result, building a dam on it required authorization from the state.
 In 1878 the state granted that authorization, for a dam "of sufficient height to flow said streams and lakes, and secure a sufficient depth of water for the easy running of logs."
 In 1880 Cornell University sold the land that the dam is on to Joseph Viles, who had built other dams, so it's likely that Viles built the Round Lake dam.
 He must have built it between 1878 and 1886, when it was mentioned in a legal document.
 An 1880 map of the area shows a dam at the outlet of Round Lake, along with a "winter road" threading its way up to it from Phillips.

 Whoever built the dam, they used mostly local materials - timber, rock and dirt.
 No concrete was shipped in, no pile-drivers, no bulldozers.
 They probably moved heavy materials with oxen or with men's strong backs.
 Local timbers were squared with axes and adzes.
 Only the iron mechanism to raise and lower the gates was brought in from outside.

 The Round Lake dam consists of a central wooden structure which contains the gates and sluiceways, flanked by an earthen embankment on each side, with the south embankment much longer than the north.
 Since the river beneath is not rocky to anchor the structure, the foundation of the wooden structure is long timbers which reach across the river bottom, with their ends buried in the embankments on each side.
 On this foundation three sluiceways were built, each with a gate to control its flow independent of the other sluiceways.
-The northern sluiceway is fifteen feet wide, the middle fifteen feet, and the southern sluiceway ten feet wide.
-Between the two large sluiceways is a ten-foot wide log crib filled with rock and earth.
-Below the gates, the chutes have a 24-foot-long apron of wooden planks to prevent the plunging logs and water from gouging out a hole which could undermine the dam.
+The northern sluiceway is fifteen feet wide, the middle "waste gate" is fifteen feet, and the southern sluiceway ten feet wide.
+Between the two fifteen-foot gates is a ten-foot wide log crib filled with rock and earth.
+Below the gates, the chutes are clad with a 24-foot-long floor of wooden planks to prevent the plunging logs and water from gouging out a hole which could undermine the dam.
 The gate structure is topped with a 19-foot wide deck from which workers could operate the gates and direct logs from the lake through the sluice gates.

-The earthen embankments flanking the central wooden structure hold back the lake from flowing across the low ground around the wooden dam.
+The earthen embankments flanking the central wooden structure stop the lake from flowing across the low ground around the wooden dam.
 The lake-facing sides of the embankments were protected from erosion by timber abutments, which were secured by chains connected to logs buried in the embankment.